-How to tell if the company servicing your fire protection equipment is qualified?
+How to tell if a potential fire equipment service provider is qualified?

 Question 1: What fire protection services do you offer?